 Many women who have a stillbirth will be able to have a healthy baby in their next pregnancy.
 It may help to prevent future problems if the cause of the stillbirth is investigated.

 What causes stillbirth?

 Often, there’s no known reason for a stillbirth.
-In about half of all cases, the specific cause for a stillbirth is unknown.

 - Umbilical cord problems also cause stillbirths.
 In a prolapsed umbilical cord, the cord comes out of the vagina before the baby, blocking the oxygen supply before the baby can breathe on its own.

 - A mother’s medical condition that existed before or developed during the pregnancy can lead to stillbirth.
 Women are at increased risk if they have type 1 diabetes or untreated diabetes before or during pregnancy.
-High blood pressure - particularly pregnancy-induced high blood pressure or pre-eclampsia - is another major cause of stillbirth.
+High blood pressure - particularly pregnancy-induced high blood pressure or pre- eclampsia - is another major cause of stillbirth.

 If there is a history of thrombosis or pulmonary embolism either in the family or yourself, let your doctor know as certain defects in clotting can increase the risk.